style

 styled components creates a new Button

-status, we can define the following:not-allowed
+status, we can define the following:

 symbol if the button had a disabled